-distribution, the boot would be treated as capital gain.
+221 (1987).
+Like the Tax Court, it concluded that although "[s]ection 302 does not explicitly apply in the reorganization context," and although § 302 differs from § 356 in important respects, it nonetheless provides "the appropriate test for determining whether boot is ordinary income or a capital gain."
+Thus, as explicated in § 302(b)(2), if the taxpayer relinquished more than 20% of his corporate control and retained less than 50% of the voting shares after the distribution, the boot would be treated as capital gain.
 However, as the Court of Appeals recognized, "[b]ecause § 302 was designed to deal with a stock redemption by a single corporation, rather than a reorganization involving two companies, the section does not indicate which corporation [the taxpayer] lost interest in."
-Thus, like the Tax Court, the Court of Appeals was left to consider whether the hypothetical redemption should be treated as a prereorganization distribution coming from the acquired corporation or as a postreorganization distribution coming from the acquired corporation.
+Thus, like the Tax Court, the Court of Appeals was left to consider whether the hypothetical redemption should be treated as a prereorganization distribution coming from the acquired corporation.
 It concluded:

-"Based on the language and legislative history of § 356, the change-in-ownership principle of § 302, and the need to review the reorganization as an integrated transaction, we conclude that the boot should be characterized as a postreorganization stock redemption by N.L. that affected [the taxpayer's] interest in the new corporation.
+"Based on the language and legislative history of § 356, the change-inownership principle of § 302, and the need to review the reorganization as an integrated transaction, we conclude that the boot should be characterized as a postreorganization stock redemption by N.L. that affected [the taxpayer's] interest in the new corporation.
 Because this redemption reduced [the taxpayer's] N.L. holdings by more than 20%, the boot should be taxed as a capital gain."
 Id., at 224225.

 This decision by the Court of Appeals for the Fourth Circuit is in conflict with the decision of the Fifth Circuit in Shimberg v.
 United States, 577 F.2d 283 (1978), in two important respects.
 In Shimberg, the court concluded that it was inappropriate to apply stock redemption principles in reorganization cases "on a wholesale basis."
 Id., at 287; see also ibid., n.
+13. In addition, the court adopted the prereorganization test, holding that "§ 356(a)(2) requires a determination of distribution, pursuant to a reorganization, of earnings and profits 'has the effect of a distribution of a taxable dividend' within [ $\S$ 356(a)(2)]."
+Id., at 292.
+The Commissioner read this language as establishing as a matter of law that all payments of boot are to be treated as dividends to the extent of undistributed earnings and profits.
+See Rev. Rul.
+56-220, 1956-1 Cum.
+Bull.
+191. Commentators [citations omitted] and courts [citation omitted] however, soon came to criticize this rule.
+The courts have long since retreated from the "automatic dividend rule," [citation omitted], and the Commissioner has followed suit, see Rev. Rul.
+74-515, 1974-2 Cum.
+Bull.
+118. As our decision in this case makes plain, we agree that Estate of Bedford should not be read to require that all payments of boot be treated as dividends.

-13. In addition, the court adopted the prereorganization test, holding that "§ 356(a)(2) requires a determination of whether the distribution would have been taxed as a dividend if made prior to the reorganization or if no reorganization had occurred."
+whether the distribution would have been taxed as a dividend if made prior to the reorganization or if no reorganization had occurred."
 Id., at 288.